catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

     I will probably end up with numbers that are off in some way.
   * high likelihood - all it takes is a typo, which happens all the time.

-* NA values correspond to periods of inactivity for the generator
+* NA values reflect periods of inactivity for the generator
   * quite hard to test - we would have to find another source for month-to-month generator activity status and then cross-reference.
   * high impact - assuming we're looking at any subset of the data that includes NA values, if those don't actually correspond to the activity of the generator we are going to be heavily misled.